 - What is most important for me here?

-- Who do I need to BE to have this conversation end in a positive way?
+- How do I need to show-up to have this conversation end in a positive way?

 Use the answers to those questions to set your mindset for the conversation.
-For example, if you set the intention of ‘partnership’ or ‘everybody wins’ or ‘connection’ before you open your mouth, you’ll approach the conversation way differently than if your intention is to show your partner that once again they were an inconsiderate jerk, you’re right and they’re waaaaay in the wrong.
+For example, if set the mindset of ‘partnership’ or ‘everybody wins’ before you open your mouth, you’ll approach the conversation waaaaay differently than if your focus is to make your partner wrong for something they did.

 How you show up to the conversation will have a HUGE impact on the outcome.

-If you’re not going to say “we need to talk” what do you say instead?
-Dr. John Gottman’s research has shown that using a ‘soft startup’ approach can significantly change the outcome of a conversation.
+If you’re not going to say: “we need to talk” what do you say instead?
+Using a gentle approach or soft start-up can significantly change the outcome of a conversation.

-Coupling that with telling them why you want to have the conversation with them, what they mean to you, or what you’re committed to by the end of the conversation, frees them up to actually participate in the conversation with you instead of being on the defensive.
+Pairing that approach with also telling them why you want to have the conversation, what they mean to you, or what you’re committed as an outcome frees them up to fully listen instead of being defensive.
 Essentially it puts you both on the same side, looking at the problem together rather than in opposing corners with your dukes up.

-Can you see how language like that would create a totally different conversation than the “we need to talk” strategy”?
-You want to talk to your partner about the milk situation and you’ve set the intention of ‘creating deeper connection and team.’
+Can you see how language like that would create a totally different conversation than the “we need to talk” strategy?
 When you stand in that space you have access to a whole other world of conversation.

 Things To Remember:

-- Talk about you not them – talk about how you’re feeling rather than what they’re doing or not doing.
+- Talk about you not them – focus on how you’re feeling vs. what they’re doing or not doing.
 Try: “I’m feeling frustrated” rather than “I hate it when you…”

-- Talk about what’s happening – you can still raise your complaint without accusing or judging – “There was no milk left in the fridge this morning” will have a different impact than “you used all the milk again.”
+- Talk about what’s happening – you can still raise your complaint without accusing or judging your partner.
+“There was no milk left for coffee this morning” will have a different impact than “you used all the milk again.”

-Something that often happens in conversations like this, even when things stay calm and collaborative, is that they don’t get complete.
+Something that happens in conversations like this, even when things stay calm, is that they don’t get completed.
 Often you’ll walk away from the conversation thinking you’re both on the same page, only to find out the next time the problem happens that you obviously weren’t… because it happened again.

-Another factor in ending on a high note is to ensure both you and your partner feel acknowledged and heard.
-Checking back in before you walk away to make sure everyone is ok is really important.
-If there’s still something that hasn’t been worked out it will just fester and haunt you in the future.
+Something else to consider regarding ending on a high note is to ensure both you and your partner feel acknowledged and heard.
+This means checking in before you walk away to make sure everyone is ok, is important.
+Now is the time to discover if there’s anything left unsaid as it will just fester and haunt you in the future.